 Barefoot Magazine is a self-funded project but plays an integral role in our latest project which is an animal sanctuary in the South West of France.

 Luckily Christian had some savings that we were able to draw upon to purchase 14 acres of land.
 The sanctuary won’t just be a place for animals but people as well.
 Whether you’re interested in building eco-friendly houses or sustainable gardening practices, there will be a little bit in there for everyone.
-Most of all it’s about working together and building community.
+Most of all it’s about working together and building a community.

 You both seem to have a strong desire to see a change in the world.
 Was this part of your personality prior to these projects or has this recently changed since your self-discovery?

 Emma: I’ve always had it in me, but I never let it flourish when I was younger.
 It’s about creating something and creating something beautiful.

 But yes, there’s this deep urge and passion in us.
 I don’t think we want to change people necessarily, we just want to showcase how beautiful life can be.
 We want to inspire, really.

 And a lot of that is channelled through the sanctuary.
 We’ve given this a lot of thought, and we want to show farmers that you can have a sustainable business without harming animals.

 When you hear the phrase less is more, what comes to mind?

 Emma: The Barefoot Vegan philosophy comes to mind regarding valuing experiences instead of things.

 We started living a simple lifestyle as part of our “waking up”.
 We stopped doing things like watching TV and instead did things like reading books, go for walks or watch documentaries.
 We started carving out time for more simple and meaningful experiences instead of filling our time with things that didn’t matter.